 Personal, Social, Health and Economic Education (PSHE)

-The PSHE curriculum allows our school to fulfil our duty and responsibility to the pupils.
-An appropriate PSHE curriculum allows pupils to become emotionally healthy and focussed on their well-being which allows them to do better at school.
+The PSHE curriculum allows our school to fulfil our duty and responsibility to the learners.
+An appropriate PSHE curriculum allows learners to become emotionally healthy and focussed on their well-being which allows them to do better at school.

 Through relationships and sex education we aim to:

-· Prepare children for opportunities, responsibilities and experiences of adult life.
+- Prepare learners for opportunities, responsibilities and experiences of adult life.

-· Help children to develop personal values through an awareness of their own sexual identity and respect for others individuality.
+- Help learners to develop personal values through an awareness of their own sexual identity and respect for others individuality.

-· Develop and maintain a partnership with parents and carers, to ensure sensitive support for children as they grow and mature.
+- Develop and maintain a partnership with parents and carers, to ensure sensitive support for learners as they grow and mature.

-· Encourage children to enjoy relationships based upon mutual trust and respect, free from abuse.
+- Encourage learners to enjoy relationships based upon mutual trust and respect, free from abuse.

-· Teach children to manage emotions and relationships confidently and sensitively.
+- Teach learners to manage emotions and relationships confidently and sensitively.